graphql-python/graphql-core/README.md

   library and language versions
 * to be very close to the GraphQL.js reference implementation, while still using a Pythonic API and code style
-* making use of Python type hints, similar to how GraphQL.js makes use of Flow
+* to make extensive use of Python type hints, similar to how GraphQL.js makes use of Flow
-* using of [black](https://github.com/ambv/black) for automatic code formatting
+* to use [black](https://github.com/ambv/black) for automatic code formatting
-* replicate the complete Mocha-based test suite of GraphQL.js using [pytest](https://docs.pytest.org/)
+* to replicate the complete Mocha-based test suite of GraphQL.js using [pytest](https://docs.pytest.org/)

 Some restrictions (mostly in line with the design goals):